scsarver/aws_account_setup/README.md

 - Use groups to assign permissions
 - Apply an IAM password policy
 - ~~Delete your root access keys~~ (This step must be configured through the Console)
+- Enable multi-region logging enabled CloudTrail
+- Create the resources for terraform remote state(s3 and DynamoDb for locking).

 ##### How to run this project #####
 - Configure your AWS credentials with a key set that has the rights to manage IAM resources.
 Since I am using this project to configure a fresh aws account I used the root accounts keys.